-The Lieutenant will be responsible for supervision activities involving the New Entrant Program, ensuring the Program is running efficiently and may or may not conduct Safety Audits.
-The Safety Investigator assigned as the assistant administrator will be responsible for: assigning New Entrant interstate motor carriers to the appropriate Safety Investigator, monitoring the New Entrant inventory list, answering New Entrant related phone calls that come into Troop S, conducting Safety Audits, and perform non-Safety Audit resolutions.
+The New Entrant Program Manager will be responsible for supervision activities involving the New Entrant Program, ensuring the Program is running efficiently and also conducts Safety Audits and non-Safety Audit resolutions.
+The Safety Investigator assigned as the assistant manager will be responsible for: assigning New Entrant interstate motor carriers to the appropriate Safety Investigator, monitoring the New Entrant inventory list, answering New Entrant related phone calls that come into Troop S, conducting Safety Audits, and perform non-Safety Audit resolutions.
 All Safety Investigators are required to complete Safety Audits and/or enter all non-Safety Audit resolutions they receive from motor carriers assigned to them into the appropriate system.
 It is the responsibility of all FTEs in the New Entrant Program to ensure motor carriers assigned to them are removed from the New Entrant inventory list in a timely manner and prior to appearing on the overdue or "rotten" list.
 All Safety Audits will be completed using the SENTRI or NEWS system depending on the type of Safety Audit performed.